Degree Students (explanation for a Degree Student)

 - Students who are in Denmark as accompanying children of alien/foreigners having obtained a Danish residence permit on the grounds of employment pursuant to § 9m of the Danish Aliens Act (590).

-- Students with a residence permit granted on the basis of family reunification
+- Students with a residence permit granted based on family reunification

 Tuition fee conditions